-Homemade Caramel Apple Pie – a classic made even better with this scrumptious caramel apple filling!
-With a flaky, buttery crust, and tart-sweet, caramel apples, all topped off with a scoop of vanilla ice cream – you have one of the best desserts you’ve tasted all season!
+Homemade Caramel Apple Pie - a classic made even better with this scrumptious caramel apple pie filling!
+With a flaky, buttery crust, and tart-sweet, caramel apples, all topped off with a scoop of vanilla ice cream - it's the best dessert you've tasted all season!

 The only thing that could possibly be better than homemade apple pie is homemade “caramel” apple pie!